The Naiad Caseback of the Omega Planet Ocean

 Click to scroll down

 Imagine this, you've spent hours crafting your beautiful divers watch.
-It’s case back polished to perfection, beautifully engraved and decorated.
+It’s case back is polished to perfection, beautifully engraved and decorated.
 Then, with bated breath, you start to screw it onto the case.

-Turn after turn it gets tighter, increasing in water resistance as you go.
-Until finally, it stops, reaching the end of the thread.
 You look down, and a tear falls from your loupe'd eye as you realise the Omega logo is off-centre by 10mm.
 The Swiss perfectionist in you wants to scream.
 “Pourquoi” you cry as you sob into the sleeves of your white coat.
+Back to the drawing board, you think, as you throw your tenth case back in the bin.

 That’s a little dramatic, I know, but it’s what I imagine lead to the creation of The Naiad Lock, Omega’s solution to the problem of misaligned text that you have probably never thought about.
+I'm a bit weird though so It's something that floats across my brain often.
+I used to wonder why it was so hard to determine at what point a thread stopped.
+Couldn't be that hard!
+Turns out this ammeter engineering buffs like myself don't alway know it all.
+Here's the issue.

 The Omega Naiad Lock